yiduan-Eve/hello-world/README.md

 # Practice repository for Yi Duan
-😃 Hi all!
+:blush: Hi all!
 I am currently a junior student who is double majoring business analytics and finance at the University of Iowa.
 I love cooking and traveling.
 I have one golden retriver called Qiu which means autumn in Chinese.

 # *Table of Contents*